Eligibility and Benefits of Asylum Status

 You will need employment authorization to work in the United States.
 Working without authorization could jeopardize future immigration benefits.
 However, you may not apply for employment authorization at the same time you apply for asylum.
-You may apply for an employment authorization document (work permit) if:
+Generally, you may apply for an employment authorization document (work permit) if:

 - 150 days have passed since you filed your complete asylum application, excluding any delays caused by you (such as a request to reschedule your interview); and

 - No decision has been made on your application.

 To obtain the employment authorization document, you must file a Form I-765, Application for Employment Authorization.
 There is no fee to apply for your first EAD if you have a pending asylum application or if you have been granted asylum.